Final level art by 2D artist

 Loading Screen Illustration

-I made this illustration using blender for the building layout, and Procreate for the final artwork.
+It was made using blender for the building layout, and Procreate for the final artwork.

 Final illustration